 About configuring role-based user access

-Roles let you control access to resources on the Splunk platform.
+Roles let users perform actions on the Splunk platform.
+You can use roles to control access to platform resources.
 When you configure role-based user access, you determine what permissions and capabilities that users have through the roles that they hold.
-As users cannot receive permissions and capabilities directly, roles connect users to how they interact with the Splunk platform.
+As users do not receive permissions and capabilities directly, roles connect users to how they interact with the Splunk platform.

 You can assign roles to users to control the scope of the tasks that they can perform, the data they can search, and the amount of resources they can access on the platform.
 Users can hold multiple roles, and each role gives the user specific access to resources or platform actions, as the role defines them.
 Roles do not take away access, so if you do not want a user to perform a certain function, then that user must not hold the role that lets them perform that function.